Orchid (screamo band)

-Orchid was an American Screamo/hardcore punk band from Amherst, Massachusetts.
-Active from 1997 until 2002, they released several EPs and splits as well as three studio albums.
-The band consisted of lead vocalist Jayson Green, drummer Jeffrey Salane, guitarist Will Killingsworth and bassist Geoff Garlock.
+Orchid is an American screamo band from Amherst, Massachusetts.
+Originally active from 1997 until 2002, they released several EPs and splits as well as three studio albums.
+The band consists of lead vocalist Jayson Green, drummer Jeffrey Salane, guitarist Will Killingsworth, guitarist Brad Wallace and bassist Geoff Garlock.

-In 1999 Orchid released their first record Chaos Is Me and a year after in 2000 released Dance Tonight!
-Revolution Tomorrow!
-In July 2002 they released their third studio album Gatefold and later in the year, in September, Orchid released a compilation of both their first and second albums onto CD containing all 21 tracks from both.
-After the release of both they split up.
-Posthumously, in 2005 Orchid released Totality, a compilation album comprised all of 24 tracks from out of press and hard to find B-side and split EP material previously only available on vinyl.
+Orchid released three full-length albums during their initial run and played their final show on the same day as the release of their final album.
+The band reunited for a tour in 2024, their first shows in 22 years.

 History

 The band was formed while Jayson Green, Will Killingsworth, and Brad Wallace were studying at Hampshire College, and Jeff Salane was attending the University of Massachusetts Amherst in early 1998.

-They played their final show on July 9, 2002.
+Orchid released three albums: Chaos Is Me in 1999, Dance Tonight!
+Revolution Tomorrow in 2000 and Gatefold in 2002.
+The band played their final show of their original run on July 9, 2002, the release date of Gatefold.

+In 2005, a compilation album titled Totality was released posthumously.
+It comprised 24 tracks, featuring out-of-press and hard-to-find B-side and split EP materials that were previously only available on vinyl.

 Jayson Green later formed a hardcore punk supergroup named Violent Bullshit, with members of Black Army Jacket and the Fiery Furnaces.
 Jayson Green, Will Killingsworth, and Geoff Garlock currently play together in the band Ritual Mess.

+Green provided vocals on "Pow Pow", the lead single to LCD Soundsystem's 2010 album This Is Happening.

+The band received numerous offers to reunite, the most lucrative coming from Roadburn Festival in the Netherlands, but Green did not tell his bandmates as the band had been uninterested in coming back.
+After an interview with Machine Music Green, Killingsworth and Wallace, the band began the process of reuniting.
+In December 2023, Orchid announced a reunion and tour in 2024.
+The band's first show in 22 years took place on May 5, 2024, at The Drake in Amherst, Massachusetts.
+For their reunion shows, original bassist Brad Wallace rejoined the band as an additional guitarist.

-Style and legacy
+Style

-Orchid's musical style, which has primarily been described as hardcore punk and screamo, is highly dissonant, fast and chaotic.
+Orchid's musical style (which primarily has been described as hardcore punk and screamo) is highly dissonant, fast, and chaotic.
 It combines the melodic and poetic approach of post-hardcore and emo with the extremity of powerviolence (a fusion sometimes termed emoviolence) and grindcore.
 Italian site "Emotional Breakdown" gave a positive review of Orchid's compilation album Totality, saying: "[Orchid] are the concentrated essence of the most poignant music you can imagine: the vocal cords that are pulled until they tear, the music sounds dark and desperate.
 They possess all these characteristics as the undisputed masters they have taught many proselytes, in all of their cynical splendor."